adhithin/P5Candyyyy/README.md

 # Currently We're Working On...
 1/29

+## Easter Egg:

+link:

+goal:

+how to test:

+resources:

-Adi's Ticket:
+## Adi's Ticket:

+link:

+goal:

+how to test:

+resources:

-Pedro's Ticket:
+## Pedro's Ticket:

+link:

+goal:

+how to test:

+resources:

-Akhil's Ticket:
+## Akhil's Ticket:

+link:

+goal:

+how to test:

+resources:

-Arul's Ticket:
+## Arul's Ticket:

+link:

+goal:

+how to test:

+resources:

 # Summary + Story
 You’re a knight from the human realm that’s been held captive by the goblins.
 After being taken prisoner during the apocalypse, you’ve lost hope of ever seeing your friends again.